 Limited connectivity in remote areas.

-17. Saint Lucia
+18. Saint Lucia

-new zealand costa rica south america latin america higher education western hemisphere developed countries scandinavian countries cost of living quality of life cultural differences many countries language barriers american citizens entrepreneurial spirit another country major cities personal preferences home country easy access same benefits residence permit company shares international community american lifestyle american retirees exotic landscapes three years rich culture warmer climate leave the country investment programs better quality low crime rate lowest crime rates affordable cost middle east new zealand St. Lucia, located in the eastern Caribbean Sea, is known for its stunning mountains, rainforests, and golden beaches.
-Its most famous landmarks are the Pitons, two volcanic peaks, and a UNESCO World Heritage site.
+new zealand costa rica south america latin america higher education western hemisphere developed countries scandinavian countries cost of living quality of life cultural differences many countries language barriers american citizens entrepreneurial spirit another country major cities personal preferences home country easy access same benefits residence permit company shares international community american lifestyle american retirees exotic landscapes three years rich culture warmer climate leave the country investment programs better quality low crime rate lowest crime rates affordable cost middle east new zealand St. Lucia is an island in the eastern Caribbean known for its stunning natural beauty.
+The capital, Castries, has busy markets and colonial buildings.
+The islandโ€™s culture blends African, French, and British influences, seen in its Creole food, music, and events like the famous Jazz Festival.

 Cost of living